spotinst/help/src/docs/ocean/cluster-overview-tab.md

 *   **Running on Spot**: Savings from running on spot nodes instead of OD nodes.

-*   **Bin Packing**: Ocean proactively identifies underutilized nodes and bin-packs the pods on the nodes more efficiently to be able to scale down the nodes and reduce the cluster cost.
+*   **Bin Packing**: Ocean proactively identifies underutilized nodes and efficiently bin-packs the pods on them to scale down the nodes and reduce the cluster cost.

 *   **Reverting to Lower-Cost node**: Process applied to nodes with underutilized compute resources that cannot be scaled down from the cluster's set of nodes to optimize cluster utilization and reduce costs.